 | Token counting | Returns the executor's first-iteration input tokens only.
 For a rough advisor estimate, call count_tokens with model set to the advisor model and the same messages. |

-| Context editing | clear_tool_uses is not yet fully compatible with advisor tool blocks; full support is planned for a follow-up release.
-With clear_thinking, see the caching warning above. |
+| Context editing | clear_tool_uses is not fully compatible with advisor tool blocks.
+With clear_thinking, see the earlier caching warning. |

 The advisor tool ships with a built-in description that nudges the executor to call it near the start of complex tasks and when it hits difficulty.
 For research tasks, no additional prompting is typically needed.